pcesarperez/Modding-never-changes/README.md

 ### Changelog

+**[07/08/2016] Section about achievement list finished.**

+I have added a small section about a mod that creates a list of all your fulfilled achievements in the game, with retroactive effect.

+There are no screenshots, though, because I am not getting the option in my PipBoy, nor in my regulator saved game, neither in my vault dweller saved game.

+If I don't get this mod to work in a fresh playthrough, I will remove this chapter.

 **[07/08/2016] Section about Advanced Gear set finished.**

 I have included a new section (4.4.2) about Gopher's Advanced Recon set, with new armor, trap detector, nightvision, thermal vision and range finder.